This is a follow up to the post Slashing the Stash with TTQH.

 A quick follow up on the post Additional on “Additional Conversations” .

 Originally I was going to hand quilt my large art quilt from recycled clothing, Additional Conversations:

-I decided to “quilt it by check” and have my friend Betty Anne, professional long-arm quilter, do the quilting.
+I decided to “quilt it by check” and Guadalupe Designs long-arm quilting service, do the quilting.

 Here is the quilt laid out on the bed as I try to make sure I made the quilt back wide enough (using tan colored Peppered Cotton).